menchelab/datadivr/CONTRIBUTING.md

 1. The pull request should include tests.

 2. If the pull request adds functionality, the docs should be updated.
-   Put your new functionality into a function with a docstring, and add the feature to the list in `README.md`.
+   Put your new functionality into a function with a docstring.